How To Tighten Skateboard Trucks?

 How to tighten skateboard trucks evenly?

-Keep in mind that the tightness of the vehicle is a matter of personal preference.
+Remember that the vehicle’s tightness is a matter of personal preference.
 In the world of truck tightening, there is no such thing as a “proper” amount of tightening.
-Because the trucks are turned more tightly together, it’s more difficult to turn the board.
+Because the trucks are turned more tightly together, turning the board is more difficult.
 If you go too loose, you will not feel stable, and your turns will be broad and difficult to manage.
 Your style and tendency decide the best tightness for you, the precise center of both extremes of the tightness spectrum.
 However, a wide range of tightness can be ridden without much difficulty – this isn’t rocket science!

 How to tighten skateboard trucks without tools?